 Sometimes you are already juggling up with so much while pregnant that you tend to forget about water.
 Just try not to be too busy to drink water.

 If that’s the case, keep a water bottle around you.
 Preferably on each level if you have to move up and down.
-Sometimes you feel just too lazy to get up and go all the way to your kitchen to drink water.
+Sometimes you feel just too lazy to get up and go to your kitchen to drink water.

 If you are pregnant, try to reduce your caffeine intake.